jdm/tiger/README.md

 - 🗨 For help, feedback or suggesting new features, please use [Discussions](https://github.com/agersant/tiger/discussions).
 - 🐛 For bug reports, please use the [Issues Tracker](https://github.com/agersant/tiger/issues).
 - 🛠 Planned changes and features are listed in the project [Roadmap](ROADMAP.md).
-- ❌ Please do not create pull requests.
+- ❌ Please do not create pull requests adding new features.

 # License